IsaacOribamise/School-Project-Cybersecurity-Legal-Compliance-Simulation/README.md

 - <b>Summary and Recommendations</b>: Then we would explore the findings and results gained from our investigation, make a detailed summary directed to senior management, and make recommendations that aim to fortify legal compliance and cybersecurity within the company.

 <h2>🔄💻 detailed exploration of each key component</h2>

-- <b>[Case Study](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/metasploitable-linux-2.0.0.zip/download )</b>: The link has a detailed narrative of the case study, highlighting key events, individuals involved, and the context of the alleged criminal activities.
-Then the questions to solve.
+- <b>[Case Study](https://drive.google.com/file/d/1soS8MWrlLqBkd0tSf6yCtbFMhRYOGlTh/view?usp=drive_link)</b>: The link has a detailed narrative of the case study, highlighting key events, individuals involved, and the context of the alleged criminal activities, then the questions to solve the case.
-- <b>[Summary and Recommendations:](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/metasploitable-linux-2.0.0.zip/download )</b>: Then we would explore the findings and results gained from our investigation, make a detailed summary directed to senior management and make recommendations that aim to fortify legal compliance and cybersecurity within the company.
+- <b>[Our Task](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/metasploitable-linux-2.0.0.zip/download )</b>: This section is where we engage in a thorough examination of the alleged criminal activities within the case study.
+Explore the application of cybersecurity laws and regulations, providing insights into how each law is relevant to the case study.
+Analyze legal theories and principles as they apply to the identified criminal activities.
 - <b>[Summary and Recommendations:](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/metasploitable-linux-2.0.0.zip/download )</b>: Then we would explore the findings and results gained from our investigation, make a detailed summary directed to senior management and make recommendations that aim to fortify legal compliance and cybersecurity within the company.
 - <b>[💾 RAM: 16GB (gigabytes) of RAM (I will say 8 GB of RAM or higher will suffice)]</b>
 - <b>[📀 Disk: 1TB (Terabyte) (500GB - 1000GB of free disk space will be enough)]</b>